 Emergencies will happen.
 There will be times that your regularly scheduled meeting time won't work.
 But that is not reason to cancel entirely and wait until the next scheduled meeting.

 If you have an emergency (personal or at work), and it would either severely distract you in the one-on-one, or you literally can't be there, then your best bet is to reschedule not cancel.
 Don't miss out on the opportunities to fix problems when they're small, get feedback, and show you value your team member's one-on-one.

 By rescheduling, you maintain your team member's confidence that they will have a regularly scheduled opportunity to talk about what's important to them, and you avoid issues piling up due to missed weeks.
-You also reduce the chance of coming into a future one-on-one with a blank stare because it's been so long since the last one no one remembers what you were talking about before (Lighthouse can help with this).
+You also reduce the chance of coming into a future one-on-one with a blank stare because it's been so long since the last one no one remembers what you were talking about before.

 And the only reasons to cancel: Vacation and Holidays

 If one or both of you is not available at the time of your one-on-one due to extenuating personal or work reasons, or a vacation, then it makes sense to cancel the meeting.
 You can't reschedule in this case, because their or your unavailability is likely more than just that day.